GRB 230204B: GIT Discovery of a Fast Fading Afterglow Associated with an Energetic GRB from a Massive-Star Progenitor: Afterglow modeling

 \subsection{Wind-type medium}

-\vbdone \citet{2000ApJ...536..195C} extensively discusses the afterglow of a GRB exploding in a wind-type CSM.
-In this case, $\alpha$ and $\beta$ depend on the relative values of the observation frequency $\nu$, the synchrotron characteristic frequency ($\nu_m$) and the cooling frequency ($\nu_c$).
-These cases are \textit{schematically} denoted in Figure~\ref{fig:wind_closure_rel} for a wind-type medium.
-The dashed diagonal line denotes the cooling frequency increasing with time ($\nu_c \propto t^{1/2}$), while the dotted diagonal shows the characteristic frequency decreasing with time ($\nu_m \propto t^{-3/2}$).
-The time ($t_{cm}$) when these frequencies are equal ($\nu_c = \nu_m = \nu_{cm}$) corresponds to the transition from the fast cooling to the slow cooling phase, and typically occurs at very early stages of the afterglow \citep{1998ApJ...497L..17S}.
-Since our afterglow data starts only 1.5 hours after the burst, we can safely limit our analysis to the slow-cooling regime ($t > t_{cm}$).
+\citet{2000ApJ...536..195C} extensively discusses the afterglow of a GRB exploding in a wind-type medium.
+In this section, we examine the relevant closure relations for such a medium, summarized schematically in Figure~\ref{fig:wind_closure_rel}.
+The dashed diagonal line denotes the cooling frequency increasing with time ($\nu_c \propto t^{1/2}$), while the dotted diagonal shows the characteristic synchrotron frequency decreasing with time ($\nu_m \propto t^{-3/2}$).
+The epoch at which these frequencies are equal ($\nu_c = \nu_m = \nu_{cm}$) marks the transition from the fast- to slow-cooling regime and typically occurs at very early times \citep{1998ApJ...497L..17S}.
+Since the optical afterglow of \thisgrb\ exhibits a single PL decay without any detectable temporal break, we restrict our analysis to the slow-cooling regime ($t > t_{cm}$).

-\vbdone It is important to note that the synchrotron self-absorption frequency ($\nu_a$) lies significantly below the optical and X-ray bands and therefore does not influence the afterglow in these bands.
-However, in the radio band, $\nu_a$ plays a critical role in early observations, which will be discussed later in the context of the radio afterglow.

-\vbdone For $t > t_{cm}$, we analyze two scenarios for the observed frequency ($\nu$) of optical afterglow: $\nu < \nu_{cm}$ and $\nu > \nu_{cm}$.
-The first scenario, the flux is expected to remain constant ($\alpha = 0$) in the early stages ($t < t_m(\nu)$), where $t_m(\nu)$ is the time when the characteristic frequency passes through the observed band.
-Once the synchrotron characteristic frequency drops below the observational frequency, the decay steepens to $\alpha = (3p-1)/4$.
-On the other hand, in the second scenario where $\nu > \nu_{cm}$, we expect the flux to decay with $\alpha = (3p-2)/4$, followed by a slight steepening to $\alpha = (3p-1)/4$.
-Note that the late-time decay index is the same in both cases.

-\vbdone Since the optical afterglow of \thisgrb\ follows a single power-law over our observations out to 30.8~hours, we can reasonably assume that we are seeing the final stages of the afterglow.
-This allows us to calculate $p = 2.76 \pm 0.01$ for \thisgrb, which aligns well with the synchrotron forward shock model.
-We note that this yields $\beta = 0.88$ which while being lower than our measured values of $\beta_\mathrm{or} = 1.46 \pm 0.27$ and $\beta_\mathrm{ri} = 2.2 \pm 0.8$, is consistent within about $2\sigma$.

-\vbdone At radio frequencies, synchrotron self-absorption plays an important role, and we have to consider the relation of $\nu$ with the absorption frequency $\nu_a$ in addition to that with $\nu_c$ and $\nu_m$ discussed in Figure~\ref{fig:wind_closure_rel}.
-The self-absorption frequency, $\nu_a$, initially lies below the characteristic synchrotron frequency, $\nu_m$, and both decrease with time.
-They eventually become equal at a characteristic time, denoted as $t_{am}$. \citet{2022ApJ...927...84Z} explored various typical scenarios in GRBs and showed that typically this occurs at very late times ($t_{am} \sim 10^3 \times t_{cm}$), beyond the timescales discussed in this work.
-Thus, we can proceed considering $\nu_a < \nu_m$.